Simeonya/simeon-jobgps/README.md

 # simeon-jobgps
 My own fivem jobgps system.
+Its ESX Legacy based if u have question write me on discord: simeonya